microsoft/Azure-Edge-Solutions-Lab/README.md

 Welcome to the Azure Edge Solutions Lab GitHub Page.

-In this repo you will find the following Labs:
+This repo includes the following Labs:

 Lab | Description
 --- | ---